-Truck drivers and trucking companies are often to blame for a serious commercial truck accident, but not always.
-Frequently, a negligent or unlawful passenger vehicle driver -- or some other factor is to blame for an 18-wheeler crash and the truck driver and trucking company are not at fault.
-But what about jackknifing accidents in which the trailer behind a semitruck begins to wobble out of control until it results in a serious collision: Is the driver or transportation company at fault for these kinds of collisions?
+Truck drivers and trucking companies are often to blame for a serious commercial truck accidents, but not always.
+Frequently, a negligent or unlawful passenger vehicle driver — or some other factor is to blame for an 18-wheeler crash and the truck driver and trucking company are not at fault.
+But what about jackknifing accidents in which the trailer behind a semi-truck begins to wobble out of control until it results in a serious collision: Is the driver or transportation company at fault for these kinds of collisions?

-There are a virtually an unlimited number of ways that a jackknifing truck crash can happen and they're not always because of the negligent or unlawful behavior of the truck company and its driver.
-Therefore, it's vital that anyone who suffers injuries in a jackknifing collision -- including the truck driver -- fully review the facts and circumstances of the collision to determine who is likely to be financially liable to pay for damages stemming from the incident.
+There are virtually an unlimited number of ways that a Houston jackknifing truck crash can happen and they’re not always because of the negligent or unlawful behavior of the truck company and its driver.
+Therefore, it’s vital that anyone who suffers injuries in a jackknifing collision — including the truck driver — fully review the facts and circumstances of the collision to determine who is likely to be financially liable to pay for damages stemming from the incident.